scalabli/sashay/README.md

 ### Introduction
-> Sashay is an all in one automatic installer for useful Linux based tools.There are over 340 tools available.
+> :information_source: Sashay is an all in one automatic installer for useful Linux based tools.There are over 340 tools available.

 ## Installation⬇️